Keyboard shortcuts

 GroupStrategy uses child tags to define a smaller restart scope.
 A child can belong to at most one configured strategy group.
 ChildStrategyOverride applies a per-child strategy and governance override when one child needs stricter restart behavior than its group or supervisor.

-Restart Budget And Escalation
+Restart Limit And Escalation

-RestartBudget records the maximum restart count and the counting window selected for a plan.
+RestartLimit records the maximum restart count and the counting window selected for a plan.
 EscalationPolicy records the follow-up action when restart governance cannot remain local, including parent escalation, tree shutdown, or scope quarantine.

 Dynamic Supervisor Policy